kuhn-ruess/cmdbsyncer/docs/basics/uwsgi_apache.md

 Update application/config.py and adjust the BASE_PREFIX to that path.
 For example, https://checkmk-server.de/hostapi would be BASE_PREFIX='/hostapi/'

 ## Setup uWSGI
 In ./deploy_configs you will find the example_apache/ Folder.
 Use the uwsgi-config.ini and copy it to /etc/uwsgi.d/ or depending on your Linux Distribution to the Folder for the config files.
-You should rename the file like hostapi.ini
+You should rename the file like cmdbsyncer.ini
 If you used different Paths, you need to update them the ini file.

+Please note that in the uwsgi-config.py you find a plugin = python39.
+This refers to python3.9.
+In newer Versions of Debian or Redhat you may have python3.10, or python3.11, so you need to change that to plugin = python310 or python311

 Restart UWSGI with service uwsgi restart.